emildekeyser/distributed-exchange-cloner/01-basic-crypto-cloner/assignment-2.md

 _This might be obvious, but not having internet access is by no means a reason to not submit your code before the deadline._

-There can be small changes to this assignment (function names, small adjustments, etc...) up until `17 November`.
+There can be small changes to this assignment (function names, small adjustments, etc...).

 ## Assignment